SeeuSim/dogehalla/README.md

 2. Start your own Redis server and paste the URL in `src/server/db/connectRedis.ts` under `redisUrl`.
 3. Run `pnpm db:migrate && pnpm db:push` to migrate your database.
 If using `npm`, replace `pnpm` with `npm run`.

+### **Docker Setup**

+You only need this section if you have Docker on your system, as well as Docker Compose.

+1. Run `docker-compose up -d`.
+Your databases will then be setup automatically.
+2. Run `pnpm db:migrate && pnpm db:push` to migrate your database.
+If using `npm`, replace `pnpm` with `npm run`.

 ### **JWT Setup**

 1. Run the following command in your powershell/zsh/bash terminal: